Kevinwty0107/Kevinwty0107.github.io/_pages/about.md

 # News! 🚀

+### 📍 (2025.04) *[IJCNN 2025]* - OCMDP: Observation-Constrained Markov Decision Process

+  * Our recent work, OCMDP, was accepted by the International Joint Conference on Neural Networks (IJCNN) 2025.
+Feel free to check our paper [here](https://arxiv.org/abs/2411.07087).

 ### 📍 (2025.02) *[MLSys 2025]* - ThunderServe: High-performance and Cost-efficient LLM Serving in Cloud Environments

   * Our recent work ThunderServe was accepted by MLSys 2025.
 Feel free to check our paper [here](https://arxiv.org/abs/2502.09334).